Kazankage/programming-univbasics-the-constant-expression/README.md

 This expression is the _constant expression_ and it's very important, although very boring from a programming as conversation perspective, the _constant expression_ has the power to create _agreement_ and _trust_.
-And if it weren't for you ability to agree with our conversational partner about basic reality, programming would never have been possible!
+And if it weren't for your ability to agree with our conversational partner about basic reality, programming would never have been possible!

 ## Define the _Constant Expression_